anaconda/anaconda-project/docs/source/reference.rst

 Hand-creating ``anaconda-project-lock.yml`` isn't
 recommended.
-Instead, create it with the ``anaconda-project lock`` command, and update the versions in there with ``anaconda-project-update``.
+Instead, create it with the ``anaconda-project lock`` command, and update the versions in the configuration file with ``anaconda-project-update``.

 Locked versions are distinct from the "logical" versions in ``anaconda-project.yml``.
-For example, in your ``anaconda-project.yml`` you might list that you require ``bokeh=0.12``.
-The ``anaconda-project lock`` command will expand that to an *exact* version of Bokeh, such as ``bokeh=0.12.4=py27_0``.
-It will also list exact versions of all Bokeh's dependencies, transitively; so you'll have a pretty long list of packages in ``anaconda-project-lock.yml``, it could look like this for example:
+For example, your ``anaconda-project.yml`` might list that you require ``bokeh=0.12``.
+The ``anaconda-project lock`` command expands that to an *exact* version of Bokeh such as ``bokeh=0.12.4=py27_0``.
+It will also list exact versions of all Bokeh's dependencies transitively, so you'll have a longer list of packages in ``anaconda-project-lock.yml``.
+For example:

 .. code-block:: yaml